Efter-26/Web-automation-using-PlayWright/README.md

-# Daily Finance Web Automation Project
+# Daily Finance Web Automation Project using PlayWright

 This project is a Playwright-based automation test suite for Daily Finance web application using the Page Object Model.